Quantitative mosaic analysis of Drosophila imaginal discs.

 Fly-QMA is part of the NU FlyEye platform for quantitative analysis of Drosophila imaginal discs.
 The package enables Quantitative Mosaic Analysis (QMA) - that is, it helps users quantify and analyze expression patterns in mosaic tissues.

-Expression patterns are typically identified by comparing the fluorescence of target gene reporters between groups of cells.
-Fly-QMA helps quantify these differences in reporter expression.
-Quantification entails measuring fluorescence intensities by analyzing images of imaginal discs.
-These measurements may then used to detect and analyze spatial patterns within each image.
+Expression patterns are typically identified by comparing the intensities of fluorescent reporters between groups of cells.
+Fly-QMA uses computer vision to quantify these differences in reporter expression by inferring them from microscope images.
+The measurements may then used to detect and analyze spatial patterns that might otherwise go unnoticed.

-Please visit the [Fly-QMA homepage](https://sebastianbernasek.github.io/flyqma) for tips on getting started.
+Please visit the Fly-QMA homepage for tips on getting started with your own data.

 pip install flyqma